Year 5/6

 Upgrade verbs within an argument (e.g. believe/ think --> advocate, argue, criticise, defend, propose) (copy of Year 4).

-Identify the function of a semi-colon and generate a compound sentence, where the two independent clauses are separated by a semi-colon (to replace a conjunction) E.g. It was a gloomy day; I could still smell the rain.
+Generate compound sentences, where the two independent clauses are separated by a semi-colon (to replace a conjunction) E.g. It was a gloomy day; I could still smell the rain.

-Generate sentence stems containing a semi-colon and a conjunctive adverb (however, similarly, nevertheless, therefore).
+Generate sentences containing a semi-colon and a conjunctive adverb (therefore, however).

 Combine 3-4 sentences using knowledge of clauses, punctuation (commas, semi-colons), conjunctions (including conjunctive adverbs) and appositives.
 TWR strategy